-co-perpetration and indirect perpetration according to article 30 of the Rome Statute.
-Arguments against punishment for excesses committed by the agent or the co-perpetrator, in International Criminal Law Review, 14, 2014, pp. 87ss.
-K.J.
 HELLER, The Rome Statute of the International Criminal Court, in K.J.
 HELLER, D. DUBBER (eds.), The handbook of comparative criminal law, Stanford Law Books, Stanford, 2011, pp. 597ss.
 S. PORRO, Risk and mental element: An analysis of national and international law on core crimes, ed.
 Nomos, Baden-Baden, 2014.
 K.M.F.
 KEITH, The mens rea of superior responsibility as developed by ICTY jurisprudence, in Leiden Journal of International Law, 14, 2001, pp. 618ss.
 P.H.
 ROBINSON, J.A.
 GRALL, Element analysis in defining criminal liability: The model penal code and beyond, in Stanford Law Review, 35, 1983, pp. 685ss.
 D. FLECK, The law of noninternational armed conflict, in D. FLECK (eds.), The Handbook of International humanitarian law, Oxford University Press, Oxford, 2013, pp. 581-610.
-E. WILMSHURTS (eds.), International law and the classification of conflicts.
-Oxford University Press, Oxford, 2012.
-D. LIAKOPOULOS, The function of accusation in International Criminal Court.
-Structure of crimes and the role of Prosecutor according to the international criminal jurisprudence, ed.
-Maklu, Antwerp, Portland, 2019.
+E. WILMSHURTS (eds.),

-25In Tadić case, the juridical question that TPI Appeals Chamber for the former Yugoslavia finds itself resolving is primarily of jurisdiction.
+Portland, 2019.
+In Tadić case, the juridical question that TPI Appeals Chamber for the former Yugoslavia finds itself resolving is primarily of jurisdiction.
 The Chamber of First Instance considered that Tadić was not responsible for serious violations of the four Geneva Conventions ex art.
 2 of the ICC Statute because this article was not applicable to internal conflicts such as the Bosnian Serb conflict.
 The Prosecutor appealing the decision had challenged the internal nature of the conflict.
 In this context, the rules of general international law concerning state responsibility were emphasized ad adiuvandum in interpreting when an armed movement belongs to a third state so as to make the nature of the international conflict as established in art.
 4 (A) (2) of the III Geneva Convention.
-See in argument: A. CASSESE, The
+See in argument: A. CASSESE, The of accusation in International Criminal Court.
+Structure of crimes and the role of Prosecutor according to the international criminal jurisprudence, ed.
+Maklu, Antwerp, on genocide in Bosnia, in European Journal of International